getnikola/nikola/docs/manual.rst

 Some shortcodes use or require closing shortcodes.
 Like HTML, the opening and closing shortcodes match (name only), the closing being prepended with a slash.

-Example of a paired shortcode (note that we don't have a highlight shortcode yet ;-):
+Example of a paired shortcode (note that we don’t have a highlight shortcode yet ;-):

 .. code:: text